The increasing use of BDCs in standard application programs in the past couple of years has prompted me to write this article.

-A little bit of background, a BDC which stands for Batch Data Conversion, was a technique developed by SAP to allow a developer to quickly develop a routine to mimic a user entering data using a standard transaction but in an automated fashion.
-This was one of those tools that made our implementations so much easier.
-For those companies that were not familiar with the tools they would develop elaborate custom programs to upload legacy data, whereas consultants that were familiar with the BDC technique performed data recordings and then developed simple apps that uploaded the data and submitted it to the BDC.
-We used to have a standard turnaround time of 1 day for a BDC conversion program, whereas we estimated 5+ days for a custom built conversion program.
-Ok now onto the debate.
+A little bit of background: BDC, which stands for Batch Data Conversion, is a technique developed by SAP to allow developers to quickly develop a routine to mimic users entering data using standard transactions, but in an automated fashion.
+This was a tool that made our implementations so much easier.
+Companies that were not familiar with the tools developed elaborate custom programs to upload legacy data.
+Consultants familiar with the BDC technique performed data recordings, then developed simple apps that uploaded the data and submitted it to the BDC.
+We used to have a standard one-day turnaround time for a BDC conversion program, and we estimated five+ days for a custom-built conversion program.
+Now, onto the debate.

-We regularly work with customers on system performance issues, one of our standard checklists is to look for applications that use BDC’s as they are a potential source of overall system performance and also tend to be less responsive for users.
-This generally starts a needed discussion and what the associated impact is, so let me try and explain why this this is an issue and in my opinion should not be allowed in your SAP environment.
+We regularly work with customers on system performance issues.
+One of our standard checklists is to look for applications that use BDCs as they are a potential source of overall system performance and tend to be less responsive for users.
+This generally starts a needed discussion about the associated impact, so let me explain why this this is an issue and, in my opinion, should not be allowed in your SAP environment.

-As I stated above the BDC technique was intended to allow fast development of a conversion routines, with the following features
+As I stated above, the BDC technique was intended to allow fast development of conversion routines, with the following features:

-- Ability to record a user transaction against a dialog transaction which can then be executed to load data from a file (text excel etc.) or a calling program.
+- Records user transactions against dialog transactions, which can then be executed to load data from a file (text, Excel, etc.) or calling program.

-- Executes any validations that are part of the standard transaction and or configured by the user, this includes user exits, BADI’s etc.
+- Executes any validations that are part of the standard transaction and are configured by the user.
+This includes user exits, BADIs, etc.

-This is great for productivity when you are trying to produce a one time or occasional load routine, which is how it was intended.
-But what about the using this tool for use in a standard transaction?
-Well let me first answer the question as to why would anyone consider using this technique if it is not appropriate?
-To put it as one development lead put it to me, “Because the programmer is lazy” The truth is that developing an application using a BDC is simpler, remember my list of features above, since the system executes the standard dialog transaction a programmer does not need to develop validation routines, database lookups etc. so less analysis and design work is necessary and can be accomplished by a less then experienced developer.
-So you can see that this is attractive from the viewpoint of a developer, but is that a good thing?
+This is great for productivity when you are trying to produce a one-time or occasional load routine, which is how it was intended.
+But what about using this tool in a standard transaction?
+And why would anyone consider using this technique if it is not appropriate?
+As one development lead put it to me: “Because the programmer is lazy.”
+The truth is that developing an application using a BDC is easier.
+Remember my list of features above.
+Since the system executes the standard dialog transaction, a programmer does not need to develop validation routines, database lookups, etc,. so less analysis and design work is necessary.
+This can be accomplished by a less-experienced developer.
+You can see how this is attractive from the viewpoint of a developer, but is it a good thing?

-To provide this simplified environment a BDC requires a bit of overhead as it steps through the screens ( remember the system is actually executing the SAP screens whether you are displaying them or not).
-From a user perspective this is ok since all the rules are followed but from a system and support standpoint this is not good.
-Literally the application is calling an environment that is calling a transaction (see Figure below).
+To provide this simplified environment, a BDC requires a bit of overhead as it steps through the screens.
+(Remember: the system is actually executing the SAP screens whether you are displaying them or not.)
+From a user perspective, this is ok since all the rules are followed.
+Buy from a system and support standpoint, this is not good.
+Literally, the application is calling an environment that is calling a transaction (see the figure below).

-Those of you that have had to update applications that were written using BDC’s after a configuration change or an upgrade will understand this one, if a screen changes in the transaction being called since your BDC is written to the screen it may no longer work and needs to be modified.
-Ooops guess that was never considered when the application was developed.
+You’ll understand this if you’ve had to update applications that were written using BDCs after a configuration change or an upgrade.
+Since the BDC is written to the screen, if a screen changes in the transaction being called, it may no longer work and will need to be modified.

 How to do it right

-Over the years we have studied the gradual increase in the number of custom applications in use at client companies and we do not see this changing any time soon, so the impact of the increased use of this technique over time will grow and we’ll be talking about this again and again.
-As companies outsource their development we are seeing an increase in BDC use and you can gauge this also by reading all the questions on SDN about writing BDC’s.
+Over the years, we have studied the gradual increase in the number of custom applications in use at client sites and we do not see this changing any time soon.
+So the impact of the increased use of this technique over time will grow and we’ll be talking about this again and again.
+As companies outsource their development 4,we are seeing an increase in BDC use and you can gauge this also by reading all the questions on SDN about writing BDC’s.